pymedphys/pymedphys/docs/developer/file-structure.rst

    |
    |-- ...

+Notice that each subpackage (`pymedphys_analysis` is the diagram example) also contains a `tests/` directory.
+As the name suggests, `tests/` contains a the suite of automated tests for that particular subpackage.
+Any code present in *src/<subpackage>/* should be covered by tests in this directory.
+Automated testing is essential for effective `continuous integration`_, which is a core development philosophy of PyMedPhys.
+If you would like to make meaningful contributions to PyMedPhys - and become a much better developer as a result - it pays to get very familiar with automated testing and the code within these directories.

 For the most part, the many ``__init__.py`` files just tell Python to treat directories containing the files as *packages*.
-They form part of how PyMedPhys' code is brought together as an installable package or library whose modules can be imported.
+They form part of how PyMedPhys' code is brought together as installable packages.

 Python files within the source code should have descriptive names indicating the functions of the code within them.
-For example, ``dose.py`` in level 1 of ``dicom`` is so-named because it contains code that interacts with DICOM RT Dose files.
+For example, ``gammafilter.py`` in level 1 of the `pymedphys_analysis` ``gamma`` module is so-named because it contains code that calculates gamma pass-rates using a simple pass-fail filtration algorithm.
 However, in order to illustrate how levelling works in PyMedPhys, the files in the above diagram have been named according to their level and module like so: